+I was very impressed with all of these places, but in the end I chose to move up the hill for many reasons.
 RSU was close to home.
 I knew that I wanted to work and raise a family in my home state, so I figured why not go to college here too?

-I was offered a full ride in the Honors program and a place in the President's Leadership Class.
+I was offered a full ride in the Honors Program and a place in the President's Leadership Class.
 These scholarships would give me not only the time to work and prepare for post graduation, but also allow me to enjoy and take full advantage of the growing atmosphere here.

 The students, faculty and staff are all very helpful and friendly.
 I have made many lasting friendships here with students who will go on to be powerful people in many different fields.
 RSU has some of the best professors you can find anywhere.
-My professors have had a great part in making me the person I am today and taught me many lessons concerning diplomacy, inferiority, submission and patience.
+My professors had a great part in making me the person I am today and taught me many lessons concerning diplomacy, inferiority, submission and patience.
 The ones that push you to the point of mental exhaustion don’t do it out of spite, they do it because they want you to succeed.
 I can’t thank them enough for pushing me.

 I had an opportunity to study Bioethics in South Korea my junior year.
 It was my first trip outside the US and it was an experience I will never forget.
 I learned so much about the US, the world, and myself.
 I enjoyed it so much that the summer of my senior year I was able study abroad in England.